skule/skule.ca/academics/gpa_requirements.md

             <br> <em> OR </em> <br>
             ii.
 Conditionally transfer to another Engineering program of choice <a href="#footnote-3">[3]</a>;
             <br> <em> OR </em> <br>
             iii.
-Transfer to another Engineering program with space. </td>
+Transfer to another Engineering program with space with no conditions. </td>
         <td> Doing good 🙂 You have a clear academic record. </td>
         <td> You made the dean’s honours list 🙂. </td>
     </tr>